mathdube/sphinx-resume/README.md

 GitHub hosts the source code and I also redeploy the artifacts back to GitHub Pages.

-The pages build by this are static and GitHub Pages is a free and simple hosting service so I just put back the page back there.
+The pages build by this are static and GitHub Pages is a free and easy hosting service so I just put back the page back there.

 ### AWS CodeBuild